-- The important role of Rules of Origin - Qualifying your goods - Your assumptions may not be accurate. - Doing the math
+- The important role of Rules of Origin for Free Trade Agreements - Qualifying your goods - Your assumptions may not be accurate. - Doing the math

 To take advantage of the reduced-duty benefits under a Free Trade Agreement (FTA), an exported product must originate from an FTA party or must contain a specified percentage of U.S. inputs and components.
 Each FTA has its own Rules of Origin (ROOs) that describe how exported goods shipped to a country, or a region may qualify for duty-free or reduced-duty benefits.
 Because the ROOs are FTA- and product-specific, they need to be followed carefully.
 To receive preferential treatment under an FTA, the exported good:

 - Must be made in the FTA territory. - Must meet the appropriate Rule of Origin pertaining to specific products and the specific FTA. - Must be documented as originating via appropriate certifications or information provided to the importer or its representative broker.